abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

 * Implementations that support SMBIOS shall provide an SMBIOS Type 42 structure that describes each host interface as defined by the [SMBIOS](#DMTFDSP0134) standard and the [SMBIOS Support](#smbios-support) clause of this document.

 * Implementations that support automatically generating and sending credentials to the host OS kernel and/or firmware using UEFI runtime variables shall be implemented as defined within the [Kernel Authentication](#delivery-of-kernel-authentication-information-via-uefi-runtime-variables) clause of this document..
-  * If the Kernel Authentication Interface is implemented, Redfish services shall implement a configuration option that allows customers to disable the Kernel Authentication
+  * If the Kernel Authentication Interface is implemented, the Redfish services shall implement a configuration option that allows customers to disable the Kernel Authentication as described by the Redfish schema.
-  * If the Kernel Authentication Interface is implemented, Redfish service shall implement a configurable privileges for this kernel interface shall be configurable.
+  * If the Kernel Authentication Interface is implemented, the Redfish service shall implement a configurable role for the Kernel Authentication Interface as described by the Redfish schema.

 ## SMBIOS Support
 When Redfish Host Interface is available, the host shall support an SMBIOS Type 42 structure that defines the attributes of the Redfish Host Interfaces that are supported for the system.
 Identification of host interface parameters on systems that do not implement SMBIOS is not covered in this document and therefore OEM-specific methods shall be used.